 - Dhonka: Dhonka is this wrap shirt that has cape sleeves.

-- Chogyu: It is yellow in color, and it is just like sanghati as it is worn on the outer body.
+- Chogyu: It is yellow, and it is just like sanghati as it is worn on the outer body.

 - Namjar: It is larger when compared with chogyu.
-Namjar is made for the formal ceremonial occasion, and it has more patches.
+Namjar is made for a formal ceremonial occasion, and it has more patches.

 - Zhen: It is used for daily wear and just like chogyu.
 Also, it is maroon in color.

 Kasaya holds great importance in the culture of Tibet.
 The Buddhist monks consider it to be a mandatory part of their culture.
 This is the reason that even today, you can still spot them wearing these monastic robes during all the important religious activities.
 The way it is made and worn might have changed over the years.
 However, the tradition of wearing these robes has been there for 2500 years and continues to be the same.

 Tibetan Calendar is widely used in Tibet as the crystallization of Tibetan wisdom and experience.
 It is calculated by astrologers from Mentse Khang every year.

 Tibetan cliff and rock carving is known for its unique style and exquisite appearance as a popular form of art in Tibet.

 Stupa is a mound-like structure for collecting Buddhist relics even preserved bodies of renowned lamas, symbolizing Buddha's presence.